 Somerset man charged in Old Bridge crash in which Freehold man died

-OLD BRIDGE - A 19-year-old Franklin Township man has been charged in connection with Wednesday's Route 9 crash in which a Freehold man died and three members of his family were injured after a stolen vehicle was pursued by police.
+OLD BRIDGE - A 19-year-old Franklin Township man has been charged in connection with Wednesday's Route 9 crash in which a Freehold man died and three members of his family were injured as a result of a stolen vehicle pursuit by police.

 Samuel Villar of the Somerset section has been arrested and charged with one count of aggravated manslaughter, a first degree crime, in connection with the death of Arturo Tlapa Luna, 33, Middlesex County Prosecutor Yolanda Ciccone and Old Bridge acting Police Chief Donald F. Fritz Jr. announced.